-For facilities built by the Interconnection Customer, the PJM Tariff requires that the documentation described below be exchanged between the involved parties prior to synchronization of the Customer Facility with the transmission system.
+For facilities built by the Project Developer, the PJM Tariff requires that the documentation described below be exchanged between the involved parties prior to synchronization of the Generating or Merchant Transmission Facility with the transmission system.
 Attachment C contains templates with suggested wording for the notices below.
-Additionally, the notice and documentation checklist located in Attachment D is used during project implementation to track the completion of these items.

-Notification of inspection/testing results - Within 10 days after satisfactory inspection and/or testing of Interconnection Facilities and/or Merchant Network Upgrades built by the Interconnection Customer (including, if applicable, inspection and/or testing after correction of defects or failures), the Interconnected Transmission Owner shall confirm in writing to the Interconnection Customer and Transmission Provider that the successfully inspected and tested facilities are acceptable for energization (reference, PJM Tariff Attachment P, Appendix 2, Section 3.8.5)
+- Notification of inspection/testing results Within 10 days after satisfactory inspection and/or testing of Interconnection Facilities and/or Stand-Alone Network Upgrades built by the Project Developer (including, if applicable, inspection and/or testing after correction of defects or failures), the Transmission Owner shall confirm in writing to the Project Developer and Transmission Provider that they successfully inspected and tested facilities are acceptable for energization (reference, GIA, Schedule L, Section 11.7.5) - Transfer of operational control Prior to energization, the Project Developer shall have delivered to the Transmission Owner and Transmission Provider a written notice transferring to the Transmission Owner and Transmission Provider operational control over any Transmission Owner Interconnection Facilities that Project Developer has constructed (reference GIA, Schedule L, Sections 11.8.1 and 11.8.3).

-- Transfer of operational control Prior to energization, the Interconnection Customer shall have delivered to the Interconnected Transmission Owner and Transmission Provider a written notice transferring to the Interconnected Transmission Owner and Transmission Provider operational control over any Transmission Owner Attachment Facilities that Interconnection Customer has constructed (reference, PJM Tariff Attachment P, Appendix 2, Sections 3.9.1 and 3.9.3). - Acceptance of facilities Within five days after determining that Interconnection Facilities and/or Merchant Network Upgrades have been successfully energized, the Interconnected Transmission Owner shall issue a written notice to the Interconnection Customer accepting the Interconnection Facilities and/or Merchant Network Upgrades built by the Interconnection Customer that were successfully energized (reference, PJM Tariff Attachment P, Appendix 2, Section 3.10) - Transfer of title documentation Within 30 days after the receipt of the notice of acceptance, the Interconnection Customer shall deliver to the Interconnected Transmission Owner, for the Interconnected Transmission Owner's review and approval, all of the documents and filings necessary to transfer to the Interconnected Transmission Owner title to any Transmission Owner Interconnection Facilities and/or Merchant Network Upgrades constructed by the Interconnection Customer, and to convey to the Interconnected Transmission Owner any easements and other land rights to be granted by the Interconnection Customer (reference, PJM Tariff Attachment P, Appendix 2, Section 5.5). - Approval of transfer of title documentation The Interconnected Transmission Owner, after a review which is not to be unreasonable withheld, delayed or conditioned, will provide written notice to the Interconnection Customer of their approval. - Within 30 days after its receipt of the Interconnected Transmission Owner's written notice of approval of the documentation, the Interconnection Customer, in coordination and consultation with the Interconnected Transmission Owner, shall make any necessary filings at the FERC or other governmental agencies for regulatory approval of the transfer of title (reference, PJM Tariff Attachment P, Appendix 2, Section 5.5). - Within 20 days after the issuance of the last order granting a necessary regulatory approval becomes final (i.e., is no longer subject to rehearing), the Interconnection Customer shall execute all necessary documentation and shall make all necessary filings to record and perfect the Interconnected Transmission Owner's title in such facilities and in the easements and other land rights to be conveyed to the Interconnected Transmission Owner (reference, PJM Tariff Attachment P, Appendix 2, Section 5.5).
+- Acceptance of facilities Within five days after determining that Interconnection Facilities and/or Transmission Owner Upgrades have been successfully energized, the Transmission Owner shall issue a written notice to the Project Developer accepting the Interconnection Facilities and/or Transmission Owner Upgrades built by the Project Developer that were successfully energized (reference, GIA, Schedule L, Section 11.9) - Transfer of title documentation Within 30 days after the receipt of the notice of acceptance, the Project Developer shall deliver to the Transmission Owner, for the Transmission Owner's review and approval, all of the documents and filings necessary to transfer to the Transmission Owner title to any Transmission Owner Interconnection Facilities and/or Transmission Owner Upgrades constructed by the Project Developer, and to convey to the Transmission Owner any easements and other land rights to be granted by the Project Developer (reference, GIA, Appendix 2, Section 23.3.5). - Approval of transfer of title documentation The Transmission Owner, after a review which is not to be unreasonable withheld, delayed or conditioned, will provide written notice to the Project Developer of their approval. - Within 30 days after its receipt of the Transmission Owner's written notice of approval of the documentation, the Project Developer, in coordination and consultation with the Transmission Owner, shall make any necessary filings at the FERC or other governmental agencies for regulatory approval of the transfer of title (reference, GIA, Appendix 2, Section 23.3.5). - Within 20 days after the issuance of the last order granting a necessary regulatory approval becomes final (i.e., is no longer subject to rehearing), the Project Developer shall execute all necessary documentation and shall make all necessary filings to record and perfect the Transmission Owner's title in such facilities and in the easements and other land rights to be conveyed to the Transmission Owner (reference, GIA, Appendix 2, Section 23.3.5).